midnattssol/puffin/README.md

 ## Features

 [.]
 Movement
-    [.]
-Bug: Lines added with Insert mode and Enter can't be jumped to [x] Focused line in middle
+    [x] Bug: Lines added with Insert mode and Enter can't be jumped to [x] Focused line in middle
     [ ] Scrolling free of cursor
     [.]
 Scolling with up/down keys
+    [x] Color system
 [.]
 Input
     [x] Bug: Input on other line than 0th inputs on 0th line either way [x] Implement up and down arrows correctly